Open Sound Control

 Open Sound Control (OSC) is a protocol for networking sound synthesizers, computers, and other multimedia devices for purposes such as musical performance or show control.
-OSC's advantages include interoperability, accuracy, flexibility and enhanced organization and documentation.
-Its disadvantages include inefficient coding of information, increased load on embedded processors, and lack of standardized messages/interoperability.
+OSC's advantages include interoperability, accuracy, flexibility, and detailed documentation.
+Its disadvantages include higher bandwidth requirements and load on embedded processors relative to alternatives such as MIDI, as well as a lack of standardized messages across different devices.
 The first specification was released in March 2002.

 Motivation

 OSC is a content format developed at CNMAT by Adrian Freed and Matt Wright comparable to XML, WDDX, or JSON.
 It was originally intended for sharing music performance data (gestures, parameters and note sequences) between musical instruments (especially electronic musical instruments such as synthesizers), computers, and other multimedia devices.
 OSC is sometimes used as an alternative to the 1983 MIDI standard, when higher resolution and a richer parameter space is desired.
 OSC messages are transported across the internet and within local subnets using UDP/IP and Ethernet.
 OSC messages between gestural controllers are usually transmitted over serial endpoints of USB wrapped in the SLIP protocol.